Invitation and application packets have been mailed out and are due back by Thursday, March 21st.

-In 1996, Morrow and Umatilla Counties recognized the importance of educating school children on watershed health.
-The program provides students with knowledge and tools to understand watershed concepts, interactions, and connections between soils, geology, vegetation, fish, macro-invertebrates, weather, water use, etc. and stream health.
-In addition to traditional methods of teaching about water resources in the classroom, WFD provides students with hands-on, in field learning opportunities.
+In 1996, Morrow and Umatilla Counties recognized the importance of educating school children on watershed health and created a program that provides students with knowledge and tools to understand watershed concepts, interactions, and connections.
+WFD complements classroom lessons with hands-on, in-field learning opportunities.